According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 4.

 II.
 Law of Segregation(Second Law)

-Alleles do not exhibit any blending, both traits are recovered in F2 generation, one of these is although not observed at the F1 stage.
+Alleles do not exhibit any blending, both traits are recovered in the F2 generation, and one of these is, although not observed at the F1 stage.
 During gamete formation, though parents possess two alleles, they split from each other in a way that a gamete obtains only one of the two factors.

 Laws of Independent Assortment

 Mendel proposed another set of general rules basis his observations on dihybrid crosses which came to be known as Mendel’s Law of Independent Assortment which states “when two pairs of traits are combined in a hybrid, segregation of one pair of characters is independent of the other pair of characters”.
-This can be effectively understood with the help of a Punnett square carried out with two pairs of genes during the stage of meiosis and egg-production & pollen in the F1 generation of RrYy plant.
+This can be effectively understood with the help of a Punnett square carried out with two pairs of genes during the stage of meiosis and egg production and pollen in the F1 generation of the RrYy plant.

-- Morgan coined ‘linkage’ term to brief about the physical association of genes on a chromosome or linkage of two genes and ‘recombination’ term to explain the generation of non-parental gene combinations
+- Morgan coined the ‘linkage’ term to brief about the physical association of genes on a chromosome or the linkage of two genes and the ‘recombination’ term to explain the generation of non-parental gene combinations.

-- It results in the alteration of DNA sequences resulting in the changes in the phenotype and genotype of an entity.
-Along with recombination, mutation also leads to variations in DNA
+- It results in the alteration of DNA sequences resulting in changes in the phenotype and genotype of an entity.
+Along with recombination, mutation also leads to variations in DNA.

 - Point mutation – takes place as a result of changes in single base pair of DN.
-Example- sickle cell anemia while insertions and deletions of base pairs of DNA leads to frame-shift mutations
+Example- sickle cell anaemia while insertions and deletions of base pairs of DNA lead to frame-shift mutations.

 Some of the Mendelian disorders are: